 New Obligations for Online Platforms Targeting French Consumers, Effective January 1, 2018

-Comes January 1, 2018, online platforms targeting French consumers will face a whole new set of obligations.
+Effective January 1, 2018, online platforms targeting French consumers face a whole new set of obligations.

 Back in September of last year we described in another article on this blog the main measures that resulted from the adoption of the new French Digital Law, also known as “Loi Lemaire”: https://www.transatlantic-lawyer.com/2016/09/france-the-new-digital-law-is-adopted/.

 Amongst these measures, the new French law imposes a series of new obligations upon website operators and websites allowing their users to publish online reviews.
 Due to the French Presidential elections in May, the governmental decrees that implement these new obligations into French law did not get published in the Official Journal until October 5, 2017.
 They are effective, starting January 1, 2018!

 The information must be made available through a dedicated and easily accessible section of the website, and from every page.

 Specifically, marketplaces now need to include information on the conditions of referencing of the products and services they offer, the criteria they use by default to classify their different offers, and the parameters for doing so.
 If the classification is influenced by some third party payment or share ownership element this would also need to be disclosed.

 Websites connecting suppliers and consumers of products and services need to state the status of the persons authorized to make an offer, and whether they are professionals or consumers.
 They also need to include a description of the intermediary service they offer and whether they enable the confusion of sales, leases, services engagements, etc. via the platform.
 If there is a cost to using the intermediation service, they need to state the price and its method of calculation when it must be borne by the consumer.
 They need to also describe the payment mechanism and any management fees, whether such fees, if any, are processed by the website operator directly or via a third-party processor, whether the platform offers any insurance product, and how any disputes are being resolved.